nilearn/nilearn/doc/connectivity/connectome_extraction.rst

     >>> estimator.covariances_[0]  # doctest: +SKIP
     >>> estimator.precisions_[0]  # doctest: +SKIP

+|

+.. currentmodule:: nilearn.group_sparse_covariance

+One specific case where this may be interesting is for group analysis across multiple subjects.
+Indeed, one challenge when doing statistics on the coefficients of a connectivity matrix is that the number of coefficients to compare grows quickly with the number of regions, and as a result correcting for multiple comparisions takes a heavy toll on statistical power.

+In such a situation, you can use the :class:`GroupSparseCovariance` and set an `alpha` value a bit higher than the alpha value selected by cross-validation in the :class:`GroupSparseCovarianceCV`.
+Such a choice will enforce a stronger sparsity on the precision matrices for each subject.
+As the sparsity is common to each subject, you can then do the group analysis only on the non zero coefficients.

 .. topic:: **Full example**

     See the following example for a full file running the analysis: